expobrain/wxscheduler/readme.txt

-Welcome to wxScheduler, the new schedule library for python made, with wxpython!
+Welcome to wxScheduler, the new schedule library for Python made, with wxpython!
-This library do the view/add/draw work for show your events, like Evolution/ and other softwares.
+This library do the view/add/draw work for show your events, like Evolution and other softwares.

 Copyright:
-    Esposti Daniele: expo --at-- expobrain -dot- net Michele Petrazzo: michele -dot- petrazzo --at-- unipex -dot- it
+    Esposti Daniele: expo --at-- expobrain -dot- net Michele Petrazzo: michele -dot- petrazzo --at-- unipex -dot- it JŽr™me Laheurte: fraca7 --at-- free -dot- fr

 License:
-    wxWidgets Licence (LGPL)
+    wxWidgets License (LGPL)
     See http://www.wxwidgets.org/licence.htm for more info

 Major (graphical) features: